babyloniaapp/docs/contact.md

 ## Join us!&#x20;

-We are not hiring, but we're looking for participation and cooperation.&#x20;
+We are not hiring, but we're looking for participation and cooperation.

 If you are a: